 All forms of radio communications require that the participants observe good operating practices in order to achieve a successful contact.
 If good practice is observed, everybody participating in the contact will get the best out of it and nobody will lose out.

 Repeaters, particularly internet-linked systems, require a higher than normal level of operating discipline in order to ensure that the system operates at its best.
 If good operating procedure is not followed then persons wishing to join an existing net, or even those already participating, may not be able to make themselves heard.

-Where Simplex nodes are involved on a network, users must allow time for those nodes to drop carrier and then allow more time for a user accessing via such a node to press the transmit button and make himself known.
+Where Simplex nodes are involved on a network, and these are connected to the Island's system from time to time, users must allow time for those nodes to drop carrier and then allow more time for a user accessing via such a node to press the transmit button and make himself known.
 This can take a couple of seconds.

 I have received a number of comments from simplex node users that people using the repeaters are not waiting long enough to allow them an opportunity to call-in.
 This is very frustrating for those individuals and the problem doesn't just apply to local nodes; it applies equally, if not more so, to any node (or nodes) that may form part of an extended, linked network.

 I therefore respectfully ask ALL repeater users to respect the presence of, and wait for the "pip".
 It's not called a "Courtesy Tone" for nothing!
+If you are working through Snaefell (GB3IM-S), wait for the second pip.
 Failure to observe these timing delays is inconsiderate and discourteous.

 I cannot think of anything that can be discussed on the radio that is so urgent that a short gap cannot be left between "overs" so, please, think of others and leave a gap between all transmissions.

 It has also become apparent that the RSGB are advocating the use of "CQ" calls.
 There is some simple, real-world, advice for new operators who have been taught this - don't do it!